jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 * Once you've downloaded the file, you can click it to run it.
 * Open the file with a text editor

+## Wish list

+* Handle variable fillet radii
+* Centers and raddi from a GitHub Gist

 ## Issues